tier2tickets/Knowledge-Base/content/integration/autotask.rst

 Autotask Documentation
 =========================
-This guide will show you how to set up your new Helpdesk Buttons with Autotask.
+This guide will show you how to set up your new Helpdesk Buttons with Autotask in as few as 15 minutes.
 You will need an administrative login for Autotask.

 Integration
 --------------------------